santacsj/symbolicloader64/README.md

 Variable `O` (as origin), in line 12, is used to store the start address and it holds PC value when loading the data.

 ### Syntax
-1. Hex, a single PETSCII character, can only be 0-9 or A-F
+1. Hex, one single PETSCII character, can only be 0-9 or A-F
 2. Label, one single PETSCII character
 3. Token, fixed length, two characters
     - `@[label]` save the current address in variable `O` for a label